DrMurx/minion.js/README.md

   // Object with arbitrary metadata for this job that gets serialized as JSON
   notes: {foo: 'bar'},

-  // One or more existing jobs this job depends on, and that need to have transitioned to the state "finished" before
+  // One or more existing jobs this job depends on, and that need to have transitioned to the state "succeeded" before
   // it can be processed
   parents: [23, 24, 25],